-Does a faxed letter from a colleague require another fax in reply, or is it acceptable to respond with an email message?
+Can you reply to a fax with email?
+Particularly in the work context — does a faxed letter from a colleague require another fax in reply, or is it acceptable to respond with an email message?
 What if the differences in communication are due to an age difference between you?

 Reader M wonders:

 I’ve got a question about professional correspondence.
 I work in a boutique transactional law firm that rarely handles any matters in court, and if so, it is uncontested and just needs to proved up.
 I find that when older attorneys need to communicate with me on something, they tend to prepare actual letters and then send it via fax.

 Interesting question, M!
 We’ve talked a lot about correspondence, including when to use last names, the best way to send thank you notes after interviews (and when to send follow-up emails), hyphenated names and email addresses, and conveying tone in emails.

 Understand that the other person’s preference may be due to the fact that’s how it’s always been done in your specialty field, or due to their experience that a faxed letter offers more reliable (or easier) proof of receipt should the matter go to court — it may also be written better and held in higher esteem by a fact finder.

 Identify the respect issues.
 Note that if you’re the young’un to the party, some people may take this as a sign of disrespect (your emailing instead of faxing).
 It may not be there for every person or every situation, but do recognize that they may be present.